srinithishs004/Surplus-Food-Management/README.md

 ## 🙏 Acknowledgments

+- **Special gratitude to Sri Nithish S** (srinithishs004@gmail.com) for his invaluable guidance, inspiration, and contributions that made this humanitarian project possible
 - Thanks to all volunteers and donors who make this platform meaningful
 - Bootstrap team for the excellent UI framework
 - Spring Boot community for the robust backend framework